RubyK01/TeamProject2022/README.md

 ---

 # Who did what
-1. Tomas worked on the overall layout template, database, account creation / functions and login system as well as helping Glen with the recommendations.
+1. Ruby worked on the overall layout template, database, account creation / functions and login system as well as helping Glen with the recommendations.
 2. Glen worked on the products pages, cart pages and recommendation page.
 3. Jamie worked the dark theme/mode and payment.